Bud Light boycott: Other responses

-Shortly after the boycott began, radio personality Howard Stern questioned the backlash against Mulvaney on his Sirius XM radio show, saying he wished he could ask Kid Rock: "Why are you so upset about this?
+Shortly after the boycott began, radio personality Howard Stern questioned the backlash against Mulvaney on his SiriusXM radio show, saying he wished he could ask Kid Rock: "Why are you so upset about this?
 How is it hurtful?"
 Country musician Zach Bryan quoted Tritt's song "It's a Great Day to Be Alive" in his condemnation of the other artists' backlash, saying "I just think insulting transgender people is completely wrong because we live in a country where we can all just be who we want to be.
 It's a great day to be alive I thought."
 Garth Brooks shared that his bar would continue to serve Bud Light products, and that he believed in "inclusiveness" and "diversity".
 Singer-songwriter Jason Isbell directly responded to Kid Rock's tweets, sarcastically sharing past Coors Light advertising which supported LGBT causes.

 Donald Trump Jr. called for an end to the boycott in April 2023, stating that he was not in favor of "destroying an American, iconic company" over "the stupidity of someone in a marketing campaign".
 He further cited their record of donating more to conservative politicians as a reason to end the boycott.

 Former President Donald Trump defended Anheuser-Busch in 2024 and called for giving the company a "second chance", prior to a fundraiser with a company lobbyist.

 Former NBA star and Naismith Memorial Basketball Hall of Fame member Charles Barkley has also spoken against the boycott.

-Mulvaney
+Mulvaney response

 In June 2023, Mulvaney said that Bud Light did not support her following the backlash to the advertisement, adding that "For months now, I've been scared to leave my house ...I have been ridiculed in public.
 I've been followed, and I have felt a loneliness that I wouldn't wish on anyone."
 In a company statement, Bud Light did not directly respond to Mulvaney, but said that they remain "committed to the programs and partnerships we have forged over decades with organizations across a number of communities, including those in the LGBTQ+ community."